 Description The contents of the Accumulator and the specified immediate data are added.
-The result is stored in the Accumulator.
+The result is

 Operation $ACC \leftarrow ACC + x$ Affected flag(s) OV, Z, AC, C stored in the specified Data Memory.

 ADDM A,[m] Add ACC to Data Memory